Any area of study will be considered within the Accounting and/or Finance disciplines.

 How to apply

-Applications should be made by 17th April 2016.
-Shortlisted candidates should expect to attend an interview either in person or on the telephone or via Skype, or to have been interviewed already by a potential supervisor.
+Shortlisted candidates should expect to attend an interview either in person, on the telephone or via Skype, or to have been interviewed already by a potential supervisor.

-Recipients of the scholarships are usually announced approximately 10 May.
+Recipients of the scholarships are expected to be announced after 30 April.